 To copy media files to the Ai server, select the files you want to transfer in the middle window, then click on the bank you want to transfer them to on the server.

 If the Ai server already has files on it with the same names as files you have selected for transfer, the files will be highlighted in red in the Ai server window as a warning.

-Synergy will attempt to transfer the files as fast as it can and will show you a progress dialog.
-This may slow down the network; if this will be a bad thing, turn on the "Bandwidth Saver" switch at the bottom of the window to throttle the file transfer and leave capacity on the network for other traffic (obviously this will slow down the file transfer).
+Synergy will attempt to transfer the files as fast as it can and will show you a progress screen.
+This may slow down the network; if this will be a bad thing, turn on the "Bandwidth Saver" switch at the bottom of the screen to throttle the file transfer and leave capacity on the network for other traffic (obviously this will slow down the file transfer).